pshriwise/obsidian_work_vault/KIT Global Variance Reduction Technique.md

   - get the neutron flux value from the specified tally
   - compute the `t_value` for the tally based on the number of realizations
   - get the max and min flux for each energy group on the tally
-  - compute new weight window values
+  - compute new weight window values using the KIT approach
 ```c++
 // for each energy group
 for (int ee = 0; ee < energy_size; ++ee) {